JJDubrico/JanelleDubrico-Dubrico-Janelle-J.--PA_1/README.md

 # Smile - :) Grin - :D Sad - :(( Mad - <:(

 **The problem asks for a function that takes a sentence and replaces certain keywords with corresponding emoticons.
-Specifically, replace the words smile, grin, sad, and mad with :) , :D , :(( , and <:( respectively.**
+Specifically, replace the words smile, grin, sad, and mad with :) , :D , :(( , and <:( respectively.
+Thus, it is needed to create a dictionary, split the sentence into words, replace them with emoticons, and join them back again in the sentence.**

     def emotes(sentence): # Defines the function